MacDada/DadaTube/readme.md

 To do
 --

-* apply hiding from other tabs/windows without page refresh
 * warning about full storage
 * real hiding instead of just highlighting already seen videos with red border
 * handle dynamically loaded videos